davidjia223/tos_filter/README.md

 -Note to self: Improve the extracting service for better tos.txt

 Technologies.
+Using machine learning model
+Training the model
--NLP the "Naive Bayes classifier"
+Using natural processing language : "Naive Bayes classifier"